Securitate: Directorate for Security Troops

 The Directorate for Security Troops acted as a 20,000-strong paramilitary force for the government, equipped with artillery and armoured personnel carriers.
 The security troops selected new recruits from the same annual pool of conscripts that the armed services used.
 The police performed routine law enforcement functions including traffic control and issuance of internal identification cards to citizens.
 Organized in the late 1940s to defend the new regime, in 1989 the security troops had 20,000 soldiers.
 They were an elite, specially trained paramilitary force organized like motorized rifle (infantry) units equipped with small arms, artillery, and armored personnel carriers, but their mission was considerably different.

 The security troops were directly responsible through the Minister of the Interior to Ceaușescu.
 They guarded important installations including PCR county and central office buildings and radio and television stations.
 The Ceaușescu regime presumably could call the security troops into action as a private army to defend itself against a military coup d'état or other domestic challenges and to suppress antiregime riots, demonstrations, or strikes.

-To ensure total loyalty amongst these crack troops, there were five times as many political officers in the Directorate for Security Troops than there were in the regular army.
-They adhered to stricter discipline than in the regular military, but they were rewarded with special treatment and enjoyed far superior living conditions compared to their countrymen.
+To ensure total loyalty amongst these crack troops, there were five times as many political officers in the Directorate for Security Troops as there were in the regular army.
+They adhered to stricter discipline than in the regular military, but were rewarded with special treatment and enjoyed far superior living conditions compared to their countrymen.
 They guarded television and radio stations, as well as PCR buildings.
 In the event of a coup, they would have been called in to protect the regime.

 After the Romanian Revolution of 1989, the Directorate for Security Troops was disbanded and replaced first by the Guard and Order Troops (Trupele de Pază și Ordine), and in July 1990 by the Gendarmerie.